Dead2/CryptoGoblin/doc/compile_Windows.md

   copy C:\xmr-stak-dep\openssl\bin\* .
   ```
-- Miner is by default compiled for NVIDIA GPUs (if CUDA is installed), AMD GPUs (if the AMD APP SDK is installed) and CPUs.
+- Miner is by default compiled for NVIDIA GPUs (if CUDA is installed), AMD GPUs (if the AMD OCL-SDK_light is installed) and CPUs.